danish design - chairs

 grand prix by arne jacobsen

 In 1957, Arne Jacobsen designed the beautiful Grand Prix chair.
 Fritz Hansen introduced it at the designers’ exhibition in Copenhagen and later at the Triennale in Milan.
-The chair has a steel frame, the shell can be chosen in an incredible number of options.
+The chair has a steel or wooden frame, the shell can be chosen in an incredible number of options.

 3107 by arne jacobsen